-- 2.b.
-Area of Emphasis or Concentration Core Course(s) and Methods Course(s).
+2.b.
+Area of Depth Core Course(s) and Methods Course(s).

 Students are encouraged to take these core courses their first year in the program.
-The graduate advisor will not waive these core courses unless the student has transcript notation and a syllabus from a similar graduate-level course taken at another institution. - 3) Restricted electives specified by the Area of Geographic Depth or Specialized Areas of Study.
+The graduate advisor will not waive these core courses unless the student has transcript notation and a syllabus from a similar graduate-level course taken at another institution.

+3) Restricted electives within the Area of Depth or other area of specialization